simphony/docs/docs/source/contribute.md

    mimicking [wrapper_development](https://github.com/simphony/wrapper-development).
  - [_docs_](https://github.com/simphony/docs) holds the source for this documentation.

-There are also 3 types of branches:
+There are also 4 types of branches:
  - `master/main` contains all the releases, and should always be stable.
  - `dev` holds the code for the newest release that is being developed.
- - `issue branch` is where an specific issues is being solved.
+ - `issue branch` is where an specific issue is being solved.
+ - `hotfix branch` is where a critical software bug detected on the stable release (more on this later) is being solved.

 All wrappers and OSP-core are part of a common directory structure:
 - _`osp/`_: contains all the SimPhoNy source code.